lima90/lua/README.md

 # lua
-if you do the thing, and you do it right, it works, it just works.
+if you do the thing, and you do it right, and your dont fuck it up, it works, it just works.